pynb-dag-runner/mnist-demo-pipeline/README.md

 This repository uses Github Actions automation to run the demo pipeline as part of the repo's CI-pipeline.
 Each CI-run stores the pipeline outputs (ie notebooks, models, and logged images and metrics) as build artefacts.

 This means:
-- The entire pipeline is run for all commits to pull request to this repository, and to commits to `development` branch.
+- The entire pipeline is run for all commits to pull request to this repository, and to commits to `main`-branch.
 - From the build artefacts one can inspect the pipeline's outputs (and, in particular, model performances) for each pull request and commit.
 - The pipeline runs using (free) compute resources provided by Github.
 No other infrastructure is needed.
 - Forking this repo in Github gives a new pipeline with its own experiment tracker that can be developed independently.